V-R-7/AWS-EC2/ReadMe.md

 # AWS-EC2
-This is a documentation while I was learning to create an AWS EC2 Instance.
+This is a documentation taken while I was learning to create an AWS EC2 Instance.

 ## Pre- Requisites :
 AWS Account with IAM User with Admin permissions.